How Will the New Lease Accounting Rules Impact You?

 As a result, most experts on the new lease accounting standards believe that most professional investors have factored the accounting change into their financial models over the past few years.
 Of course, that does not rule out the possibility that there could be surprises.

 Most experts on the new lease accounting standards believe that the majority of companies will not change their leasing behaviors.
 Accounting treatment is just one of many benefits of leasing.
-Of course, that does not rule out the possibility that there could be a few surprises.
+Of course, this does not rule out the possibility that there could be a few surprises.